rmetzler/HPI-IP-OAuth/README.md

 If the client updates the value the attribute only the attribute _value_ needs to be in representation.

-Whenever an OAuth consumer wants to access a resouce the OAuth provider has to check for if this resource is available with the **ERFORDERLICH** operation.
+Whenever an OAuth consumer wants to access a resouce the OAuth provider has to verify if the requested operation is granted to provided access token.
+It has to be denied otherwise using the HTTP response code __401 ("Unauthorized")__.

-__REMOVE__
-  Having a simple rights management model simplifies the accessability.

-### Web-Layer

-### Persistence-Layer

-### API-Layer

 ## Implementing OAuth Privacy Service